 How Long Does an Inpatient Drug and Alcohol Rehab Program Take?

 The length of time each inpatient rehab program can take may vary, depending on each person’s individual needs.
-Some programs last for 28 or 30 days, while others may extend for up to 90 days.
+The recommended length of treatment is 40-45 days, but some clients benefit by extending for up to 90 days.

 What Can You Take Into Inpatient Rehab?

 One of the more common things people ask before entering into a residential rehab treatment program is, “what can I take into rehab with me?”
 It should be obvious to most people that an inpatient drug and alcohol rehab center is drug- and alcohol-free.
 After all, the objective is to achieve abstinence.

 Mobile Devices & Electronics

 Entering a rehab program can be a difficult decision where you feel like you are being stripped of your personal freedoms.
 Here at Silver Ridge, we try to make your rehab experience as easy as possible while seeking the help you need.
 Most rehab programs do not allow electronic use, but at Silver Ridge, our clients may be allowed to use mobile device, laptops, etc. with some restrictions.
 Your life doesn’t need to be put on hold while you seek help, and it is important to us that you continue to handle outside responsibilities.

 There are plenty of benefits to seeking treatment in a residential drug rehab facility.
 Aside from providing a temptation-free environment to begin the recovery process, staying at an inpatient treatment center also offers supervision and monitoring throughout the detox process.
 When the detox process is complete, each recovering person has the opportunity to learn new habits, strategies, and tactics that can be invaluable for helping them continue to live a drug-free life after leaving rehab.